civican/legisinfo/43-2/bills/C-10/bill_text.md

     **(2)** A regulation made under this section may be made applicable to all persons carrying on broadcasting undertakings or to all persons carrying on broadcasting undertakings of any class established by the Commission in the regulation.

     **(3)** A copy of each regulation that the Commission proposes to make under this section shall be published in the `Canada Gazette` and a reasonable opportunity shall be given to persons carrying on broadcasting undertakings and other interested persons to make representations to the Commission with respect to the regulation.

+    **(4)** Regulations made under this section, other than regulations made under paragraph (1)(i) or (j), do not apply with respect to programs that are uploaded to an online undertaking that provides a social media service by a user of the service — if that user is not the provider of the service or the provider's affiliate, or the agent or mandatary of either of them — for transmission over the Internet and reception by other users of the service.

 ### Section 9